 Absolutely.
-I haven’t tried adding raw meat before; however, I’ve added leftover cooked chicken and other meats several times, adding it in towards the end (just long enough to warm the meat) before serving.
+I haven’t tried adding raw meat before; however, I’ve added leftover oven baked chicken breast and other meats several times, adding it in towards the end (just long enough to warm the meat) before serving.

 Alternatively, you could use a method similar to how I make this chicken and lentil soup, adjusting the cooking time accordingly (which may lead to slightly mushier lentils).

 It’s technically fine to use any lentil in this lentil curry.
 However, the cooking time varies, so it may require some recipe tweaking.
 The texture will also vary.
 I avoid black/Puy lentils, as they stay very firm and don’t provide the same creamy, thick texture as other types.

 Honestly, I’ve never tried anything other than coconut milk.
 However, several readers have pointed out their subs in the comments, including evaporated milk, heavy cream, or even Greek yogurt (add towards the end to avoid curdling).
 For a dairy free option, cashew cream may work.

 Technically, yes.
 But the curry can taste a little ‘flat’ and won’t be as creamy compared to using full fat coconut milk.

 Although similar, there are several differences between brown and green lentils.
 For example, brown lentils contain slightly higher levels of fiber and take slightly less time to cook, with an earthy flavor.
 In comparison, green lentils retain their shape best when cooking and have a slightly more peppery flavor.
 However, both work wonderfully for this recipe.